anovv/svoe/README.md

 - ***[Trainer](https://anovv.github.io/svoe/trainer-overview/)*** allows training predictive models in distributed setting using popular
 ML libraries (XGBoost, PyTorch)
-- ***[Backtester](https://anovv.github.io/svoe/backtester-overview/)*** is used to validate and test predictive models along with user defined logic in context of ...
-TODO (i.e. strategies)
+- ***[Backtester](https://anovv.github.io/svoe/backtester-overview/)*** is used to validate and test predictive models along with user defined logic in the context of financial markets (i.e. trading strategies)

 You can read more in [docs](https://anovv.github.io/svoe/)